One of my favourite stories in “Think and Grow Rich” is about an “enchanted kettle”.

-Napoleon Hill included the story of a young drug clerk named Asa Candler who spent his life savings ($500) buying an old-fashioned kettle, a wooden paddle, and a secret formula written on a slip of paper.
+Napoleon Hill wrote about a young drug clerk named Asa Candler who spent his life savings ($500) buying an old-fashioned kettle, a wooden paddle, and a secret formula written on a slip of paper.

 500 bucks might not seem like much nowadays, but this was back in 1888 when $500 was a large chunk of change.